PAL rolls out first A321ceo upgrade

-Philippine Airlines (PAL) has launched a cabin retrofit program for its Airbus A321ceo fleet, beginning with the rollout of its first refurbished jet, RP-C9905, in September.
+The country’s flag-carrier, Philippine Airlines (PAL), has launched a cabin retrofit program for its Airbus A321ceo fleet, beginning with the rollout of its first refurbished jet, RP-C9905, in September.

 The reconfiguration work is being carried out at Lufthansa Technik Philippines in Manila.